Long Road Trip Guides

 • Dobaspet, Sira, Harihar, After RaneBennur, Shiggaon

-4. The road conditions are good.
+4. The road conditions are generally good and some places are broken as given under each route.
 All roads are well signaged.

-5. The Chorla ghat road is likely to see more traffic among all the five routes due to vehicles coming from Maharashtra side.
+5. The Chorla Ghat road is likely to see more traffic among all the five routes due to vehicles coming from the Maharashtra side.

 8. There are other routes from Bangalore to Goa as well.
-These are via Dandeli after Hubli, Via Bankapur after Haveri.
+These are via Dandeli after Hubli and via Bankapur after Haveri.
 You may try it if you wish to.

-9. On reaching Goa, for getting best out of the trip and make it memorable, we urge you to check this post on this blog
+9. On reaching Goa, to get best out of the trip and make it memorable, we urge you to check this post on this blog

 12 Things to do in Goa you haven’t done before!